dlang-tour/core/public/content/en/vibed/deploy-on-heroku.md

 ## More informations

-After deploying your the to Heroku you can make it more awesome by using add-ons.
+After deploying the app to Heroku you can make it more awesome by using add-ons.
 For example :

 - [Postgresql](https://elements.heroku.com/addons/heroku-postgresql)
 - [MongoDb](https://elements.heroku.com/addons/mongohq)